jjohnson5253/ski-reservation-bot/README.md

 ## :skier: Description

-Yet another covid spawned software project.
-We were tired of waiting for reservations to open up so we made this script to automatically reserve Ikon mountain reservations when they became available :sunglasses:.
+We were tired of waiting for covid-restricted reservations to open up so we made this script to automatically reserve Ikon mountain reservations when they became available :sunglasses:.
 This project uses python 3 :snake:, and selenium.

 ## :movie_camera: Demo
 Shows the ikon site being clicked through automatically, the email alert for reservation opening, and reservation confirmation.